christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 ## Source Formatting

-1. All source, for the entire project, will be formatted prior to a tag being created using, preferred, an external formatting tool thus ensuring no dependency on a specific IDE.
+1. All sources for the entire project will be formatted prior to a tag being created using, preferred, an external formatting tool thus ensuring no dependency on a specific IDE.

 ## Development Practices